Jamtamót: History

 There is some evidence that the population of Viking Age Scandinavia strived to reproduce the “ideal assembly site”, described in Eddic poetry.

 The Jamtamót continued to operate after falling under Norwegian control with the loss at the Battle of Storsjön in 1178.
 Even when Norway was centralized, the Jamtamót continued.
 When the Kalmar Union was formed, and Jämtland ended up far from the central power, the althing again increased its significance.
-In the late 15th century the Jamtamót was a Norwegian Legislative Assembly.
+In the late 15th century, the Jamtamót was a Norwegian Legislative Assembly.
 It lost its status as a judicial body but was not abolished, and Jämtland came to have two parallel assemblies.

-In the 16th century, Jämtland became a Danish county.
-After the Swedish occupation of Jämtland in the Northern Seven Years' War (1564-1570), King Christian IV forbade the Denmark assembly, but it continued to exist in secret and in the protection of the market week.
+In the 16th century, Jämtland became a Dano–Norwegian county.
+After the Swedish occupation of Jämtland in the Northern Seven Years' War (1564–1570), King Christian IV forbade the assembly, but it continued to exist in secret and in the protection of the market week.

-After Jämtland became Swedish in 1645, parts of the Jamtamót were transferred to a Swedish rural summer assembly called Jämtland landsjämnadsting.
-During the last half of the 19th century, the Jämtland landsjämnadsting was the only existing county council in Sweden.
-The 1862 municipal ordinances resulted in the creation of counties throughout all Swedish provinces.
-The only difference in Jämtland was that it now also included representatives from Härjedalens parishes in the county.
-The Jämtland County Council is therefore the only county in Sweden with a continuity from its roots as a medieval Germanic general assembly.

-Jamtamot in the present

-There is an unbroken link between today's Jämtland County Council and the medieval althing from the time the Jämtland operated independently, without any king.
-Jämtland's population has declined since the 1950s, and the government has proposed amalgamation between Jämtland and Härjedalen.

-The center partist Håkan Larsson, a former member of the Swedish parliament coming from Jämtland, is one of the most serious politicians arguing for a reestablishment of Jamtamót.
-On his home page where he presents his vision of Jämtland year 2052 he writes:

-"Sedan dess har självstyret stärkts och i dag har länet ungefär samma självstyrande roll inom Sverige som Åland hade inom Finland redan på 1900-talets slut.
-Jamtamot har utvecklats till ett starkt regionalt parlament.
-Ett tecken på uppslutningen bakom parlamentet är att härjedalingarna numera aldrig talar om att lämna Jämtlands län för Gävleborg."